Skatteetaten/mva-meldingen/docs/english/idportenauthentication/index.md

 The end user system must do the following:

 Launch system browser and make authorization calls against ID-Porten.
-Read more about it here: <a href="https://docs.digdir.no/oidc_protocol_authorize.html" target="_blank"> https://docs.digdir.no/oidc_protocol_authorize.html</a>.
+Read more about it here: https://docs.digdir.no/oidc_protocol_authorize.html
 The user is then sent to the ID-Porten login.
 Set up a web server that can process requests for one of the [Gyldig(e) redirect uri-er](#gyldige-redirect-uri-er).
 After successfully logging in to ID-Porten, the browser will be redirected to the web server.
 In case the application is a SPA, a route must be set up and processed by the SPA for one of these uris.

 - Make a token request.
-Read more about it here: <a href="https://docs.digdir.no/oidc_protocol_token.html" target="_blank"> https://docs.digdir.no/oidc_protocol_token.html</a>
+Read more about it here: https://docs.digdir.no/oidc_protocol_token.html

 We use the following test environment at ID-Porten:

 - authorize endpoint: https://oidc-ver2.difi.no/idporten-oidc-provider/authorize
 - token endpoint: https://oidc-ver2.difi.no/idporten-oidc-provider/token

-For details about which HTTP parameters must be sent in the calls, see the file <a href="https://github.com/Skatteetaten/mva-meldingen/blob/master/test_with_python_script_files/Steg/hent_idporten_token.py" target="_blank">'hent_idporten_token.py'</a>
+For details about which HTTP parameters must be sent in the calls, see the file <a href="https://github.com/Skatteetaten/mva-meldingen/blob/master/test_with_python_script_files/Steg/hent_idporten_token.py" target="_blank">`hent_idporten_token.py`</a>